Government of Argentina

-The government of Argentina, within the framework of a federal system, is a presidential representative democratic republic.
+The government of Argentina (Spanish: Gobierno de la República Argentina), within the framework of a federal system, is a presidential representative democratic republic.
 The president of Argentina is both head of state and head of government.
 Executive power is exercised by the president.
 Legislative power is vested in the National Congress.
 The Judiciary is independent from the Executive and from the Legislature, and is vested in the Supreme Court and the lower national tribunals.
 From the own government is also called Presidency of the Nation (Presidencia de la Nación).

 Executive branch

 The current composition of the executive branch includes solely the president, who is the head of state and is formally given the power over the administration to follow through with the interests of the nation.
 The president is also the chief of the Argentine Armed Forces.

 The president and the vice president are elected through universal suffrage by the nation.
 The constitutional reform of 1994 introduced a two-round system, more popularly known in the country as ballotage, by which the winning presidential ticket has to receive either more than 45% of the overall valid votes, or at least 40% of it and a 10% lead over the runner-up.
 In any other case, the two leading tickets get to face a second round whose victor will be decided by a simple majority.
 This mechanism was not necessary in the 1995 election, when it could have first come into use, nor in the ones in 1999, 2007, 2011, and 2019.
 However, it was instrumental in the selection of Néstor Kirchner in 2003, of Mauricio Macri in 2015, and, most recently, of Javier Milei in 2023.

 The cabinet of ministers is appointed by the president, but is not technically part of the executive power.
 The vice president belongs to the legislative branch, since they also hold the presidency of the senate.